top of page

 Restructuring local government

-The Government White Paper has proposed significant local government re-organisation in England, re-organising two-tier authorities into larger unitary authorities with a population of 500,000 or more (with some exceptions).
+The Government has proposed significant local government re-organisation in England, re-organising two-tier authorities into larger unitary authorities with a population of 500,000 or more (with some exceptions).
 Some existing unitary authorities may also be re-organised, “where there is evidence of failure or where their size or boundaries may be hindering their ability to deliver”.

 On 6 February 2025, the Ministry of Housing, Communities and Local Government (MHCLG) issued a statutory invitation under Part 1 of the Local Government and Public Involvement in Health Act 2007 (LGPIHA 2007) to all two-tier local authorities and small neighbouring unitary authorities to develop proposals for local government re-organisation.